fkasler/cuddlephish/README.md

 @mrd0x
 https://mrd0x.com/bypass-2fa-using-novnc/

+Also:

-Also, shoutout to Daniel Aaron [@majordmg](https://github.com/majordmg) for helping with the early stages of WebRTC proof-of-concept.
+Shoutout to Daniel Aaron [@majordmg](https://github.com/majordmg) for helping with the early stages of WebRTC proof-of-concept.

+Huge thanks to RJ Stallkamp [@Z3rO-C00L](https://github.com/Z3rO-C00L) for fixing and styling the admin interface, and the sweet new logo.